carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 //===---------------------------------------------------------------------===//

-We need to teach the codegen to convert two-address INC instructions to LEA when the flags are dead.
+We need to teach the codegen to convert two-address INC instructions to LEA when the flags are dead (likewise dec).
 For example, on X86-64, compile:

 int foo(int A, int B) {
   return A+1;